flenniken/statictea/docs/runCommand.md

 # yieldStatements

 Iterate through the command's statements.
 A statement can be blank or all whitespace.
+A statement doesn't end with a newline.

 ```nim
 iterator yieldStatements(cmdLines: CmdLines): Statement {.raises: [KeyError],